matte54/ProjectReggie/ideas.md

 - failflares into file (add more) also add 25% chance failflares that includes the lost fish for extra salt.
 - Redesign schools system to be more global and permanent? maybe have something like if sevral class x is caught within a time frame, increase the chance of class x being caught again (simulating a school being present)
+- Include message that you have taken the lead in a competition if u catch a bigger fish
+- Use the NAMEDFLARE for when you have a unique and loose it (easy way to roll for it early)

 * Remind me
 Remind me system is possible ? could be fun